SuperOfficeDocs/superoffice-docs/user-guide/en/project/create.md

 ---
 uid: help-en-project-create
-title: Creating projects
-description: Creating projects
+title: Create a project
+description: How to create a project in SuperOffice
 author: SuperOffice RnD
 so.date: 07.04.2022
-keywords: CRM
+keywords: project
-so.topic: help
+so.topic: howto
 language: en
 ---

-# Create projects
+# Create a project

-To create projects:

 1. Click **New** on the top bar and select **Project**.
     An empty project card opens.